augustey/WebCheckers/docs/DesignDoc.md

 ![The WebCheckers Domain Model](domain_model.png)

-A User is Signed in by entering the login information.
+A User signs in by entering the login information.
-They can logout, spectate a game or can join a checkers game with another player / AI.
+They can sign out, spectate a game or can join a checkers game with another player / AI.
 During the game either player may resign which ends the game.
 The checkers game is played on a board which is made up of spaces that can be dark or light.
-The Spaces can hold pieces; these pieces are moved by it’s player.
+The Spaces can hold pieces; the player can move their corresponding pieces.